 - – How oral and written reports should be completed, including Hotline number

-- – Reporting procedures within the work site, specifying who is assigned the responsibility for calling the Hotline, whether notification or consultation with a supervisor is required, and the process for obtaining and completing Form # 2221A
+- – Reporting procedures within the work site, specifying who is assigned the responsibility for calling the Hotline, whether notification or consultation with a supervisor is recommended, and the process for obtaining and completing Form # 2221A.
+Note: a mandated reporter is not required to notify the supervisor of their institution before making a report nor can they be retaliated against by the institution for making a report.

 - – Whether report will be disclosed to the family